Cheek20/mdresume/docs/index.md

 ---
-layout: cv
+layout: resume
-title: Brigham Young's Resume
+title: Cheek20 Resume
 ---
 # Brigham Young
 The second prophet of The Church of Jesus Christ of Latter-day Saints.